 Camp Ignite is a summer day camp geared specifically for young people transitioning between the worlds of elementary school and middle school.
-Camp Fire has helped young people learn to take care of themselves, their environment, and the people around them.
-Camp Ignite, led by trained, adult staff, is a combination of traditional camp activities, including weekly field trips, a weekly service project, outdoor play and camping skills.
+They'll have service projects, field trips, guest speakers and more!

-Challenge is a series of full day service-learning project offered throughout the year, with daily opportunities offered during the summer.
+Teens In Service is a series of full-day service-learning projects offered Monday-Thursday.
 Projects range from working at a wildlife refuge to helping feed the homeless.
-Projects are educational and are a collaborative effort with other agencies throughout the state.
-Challenge is for teens in 7th-12th grade.
+These experiences aim to be not only educational but also a collaborative effort with other agencies in our region.
+Teens In Service is open to teens in 7-12 grade.

-CF66 is a week long service-learning road trip for teens in 9th-12th grade.
+CF66 is a week-long service-learning road trip for teens going into 8-12 grade.
 Teens and leaders travel by van throughout Florida learning more about our wonderful state and giving back to the communities they visit.
-The trip is full of youth empowerment and leadership opportunities.
-Teen are responsible for themselves and their teammates, helping with activities such as budgeting their money for the week, meal planning, solving puzzles, and of course, exciting service projects.
+The trip is full of empowerment and leadership opportunities, as teens are responsible for themselves and their teammates, helping with activities such as budgeting their money for the week, meal planning, solving puzzles, and of course, participating in exciting (and challenging) service projects.

 This program is a rewarding and memorable experience that pushes teens to their limits.
 CF66 Service-Learning Road Trip has won the Colgate-Palmolive Youth for America Awards, the Disney Community Service Award, and the Outstanding Council Program Award from National Camp Fire.
 The Sunshine Council also received the honor of presenting CF66 at the National Youth Summit in Washington, DC, and being recognized as a Daily Point of Light from the Points of Light Foundation.